Victims of Nazi Germany: People with disabilities

+LGBT people

 Homosexual men

 Homosexual men were also targets of Nazi Germany, since male homosexuality was deemed incompatible with Nazism.
 The Nazis believed that gay men were weak, effeminate and unable to fight for the German nation; homosexuals were unlikely to produce children and increase the German birthrate.
 According to the Nazis, "inferior races" produced more children than Aryans, so anything which diminished Germany's reproductive potential was considered a racial danger.
 Homosexuality was also thought to be contagious by the Nazis.
 By 1936, Heinrich Himmler was leading efforts to persecute gay men under existing and new anti-homosexual laws.
 More than one million gay Germans were targeted, of whom at least 100,000 were arrested and 50,000 were convicted and imprisoned.
 An unknown number were institutionalized in state-run mental hospitals.
 Hundreds of European gay men living under Nazi occupation were chemically castrated by court order.
 While an estimated 5,000 to 15,000 gay men were imprisoned in concentration camps, it is thought that hundreds (or perhaps thousands) were killed.
 According to Austrian survivor Heinz Heger, gay men "suffered a higher mortality rate than other relatively small victim groups, such as Jehovah's Witnesses and political prisoners".
 Gay men in Nazi concentration camps were identified by a pink triangle on their shirts, along with men convicted of sexually assaulting children and bestiality.
 According to the U.S. Holocaust Memorial Museum's website, "Nazi Germany did not seek to kill all homosexuals.
 Nevertheless, the Nazi state, through active persecution, attempted to terrorise German homosexuals into sexual and social conformity, leaving thousands dead and shattering the lives of many more."